creative-coding-with-processing/gifs-from-processing/README.md

 # animation-export
 Export videos and gifs directly from Processing with a single line of code.

-Just add one of the files to your sketch and call the export-function with a single line of code.
+Just drag/add one of the files to your sketch and call the export-function.

 ````java
 //gif(frames);